drufball/yosai/_drafts/complications.md

 Eizo stood and retrieved a few long strips of cloth.
 He handed them to Denri and returned to his sitting position.
 He watched Denri with a skeptical look as she shooed Onara away from her foot.
 "I do not understand.
 Given the events that just happened, you are remarkably calm.
 Aren't you concerned?
 Don't you want to know who we are?"

 Denri wound the bandages around her foot, trying her best not to press against the raw flesh.
 "Not really.
 I mean, yes I'd like to get to know you two, but I'm not worried.
 You needed someone and I was the only one there.
+Everything else was going to happen no matter what.
 Worrying about it would be like worrying that eating makes you poop.
 I had to do it either way.
 No point worrying if it's not going to change what I do."

-Aki looked up from Shiri, who was now batting at a string dangling from her threadbare clothes.
+Aki looked up from Shiri, who was now batting at a string dangling from her clothes.
 "But you didn't _have_ to help us."

 "Sure I did.
 If I hadn't rescued you two, who would have helped carry me back here with this useless foot?"
 Eizo frowned and opened his mouth to correct the obvious lack of logic, but stopped when Aki and Denri both started giggling.
 Aki returned her attention to Shiri, leaning her head against Denri's shoulder.